New: morning proactivity checks

 Three times across two months, the agent invented a Stripe webhook signature header that doesn't exist.
 Each time you corrected it by reading the real payload.

-Add a pre-edit hook that blocks any Stripe webhook handler write until stripe listen payload is cited in the diff.
+Add a pre-edit guardrail that blocks any Stripe webhook handler write until stripe listen payload is cited in the diff.
 Silent on everything else.

 3. Observation